The Preacher's Wife: Production

 The motion picture was developed by Denzel Washington's Mundy Lane Entertainment.
 The screenplay was written by Nat Mauldin and Allan Scott.
 Credits are given to Robert E. Sherwood and Leonardo Bercovici for the 1947 film The Bishop's Wife, and to author Robert Nathan (for his novel The Bishop's Wife).

 The role of Julia was written with Whitney Houston in mind.
 Denzel Washington says that he first considered Julia Roberts for the role, but quickly turned to Whitney Houston.
 Houston admitted that she was reluctant to accept, feeling she could not do justice to a role that required her to play a dowdy housewife.
 Only after reading the script a second time and seeing parallels between her own life and the role of Julia did Houston accept.
-Houston was paid $10 million to appear in the film, making her the highest paid black actress at the time.
+Houston was paid $10 million to appear in the film, making her the highest paid black actress at the time and third highest paid film actress of 1996.

 The Preacher's Wife was the third film produced by Washington's company Mundy Lane Entertainment.
 For Washington, the movie was a meaningful project due to its message about the value of family, community, and faith.
 Moreover, as Washington reflected to Variety magazine, the film provided opportunities for those underrepresented in show business:"I’m happy to know that on a film like ‘Devil in a Blue Dress’ we put 100 or so many black people to work, and it was the same with ‘The Preacher’s Wife,’ [Washington] said.
 “And it will be the same thing with other films that I’m involved in, whether I’m on a producer level or not.
 We do it because they’re capable and because nobody else is necessarily looking out for them,” he says of African-American talent.Filming began in early January 1996.
 Trinity United Methodist Church in Newark, New Jersey, served as the Biggs' New York City church.
 The production leased the church, and began renovating it in February 1996.
 The interior was painted, new carpet laid, and the main doors repaired.
 The production team designed a pulpit and altar rails that more accurately reflected the design of Baptist churches.
 After filming, the church kept the pulpit, and the production crew worked with architects from the United Methodist Church to design and install rails more fitting of the Methodist style.
 Filming occurred there from March 11 to April 3, with about a quarter of the church's membership hired as extras.
 (The church used the rental fees paid by the production to replace its boiler and HVAC system.)